timescale/docs.timescale.com-content/api.md

 on policy.

 Policy based compression will allow the user to compress a chunk when it has reached the specified age.
 The user may also manually compress a chunk or sets of chunks.
-For more detailed discussion of this fuction <insert tag to tutorial>.
+For more detailed discussion of this function <insert tag to tutorial>.

 >:WARNING: Compression is disabled when running postgres 9.6 you must upgrade your Postgresal instance to Postgresql 10